Each reaction is allowed to come to equilibrium, and then the vol... | Pearson+ Channels

 Play a video:

 Hello everyone.
-So in this video we wanted to take a look at this equilibrium equation right over here and we're just seeing if any of the following will occur when the volume is decreased for the following reaction.
-So whenever we decrease the volume of the reaction mixture is going to go ahead and increase the pressure.
-And because of this it's gonna go ahead and make the reaction shift to the right and why is that?
-It's because it goes towards the side with the fewer moles of gas particles.
-So we took a look and kind of quantify these.
-Then we have two moles of Iraq tint And then we have three moles of product.
-And so because of this, we said that the reaction will shift towards the side with fewer moles of gas is gonna go ahead and shift to the left and because of that, then we're gonna go ahead and actually create more react ints.
-So the correct answer for this problem will be be right here, that the reaction will shift to the left and that's going to be my final answer for this question.
+So in this video we want to go ahead and take a look at this equilibrium right here, I want to see which of the volume will occur when the volume is increased for this equilibrium.
+So whenever we're increasing the volume of the reaction mixture, it's actually gonna go ahead and decrease the pressure and this causes the reaction to shift to the left.
+So basically it's going towards the side with the more moles of gas particles.
+So we took a look at this reaction, then We can see that we have one mole of reactant.
+So over here we only have one mole and to the right side, our product side, that's going to be two moles of NH three and 1 mole of CO2.
+So we have one more of reactant and three moles of products because of this then, because we have said that the equilibrium will shift to side with more moles of gas is gonna go ahead and shift to the right and we serve to the right, then we will get more reactivates.
+And the correct answer for this question will be a the reaction will shift to the right and that's going to be my final answer for this question.
 Thank you all so much for watching